Download Itinerary

 From Tuscany we drive into the region of Emilia Romagna, an area of fertile plains surrounding the Po River.
 The area is known for balsamic vinegar, and today we'll visit an acetaia where balsamic vinegar is produced.
 We will see the machinery, cellar, the barrels, indeed the whole process and all the products that result.

 We arrive in Ravenna, an incomparable treasure-store of Byzantine monuments.
 Ravenna was made capital of the Western Roman Empire in AD 402 as Rome was threatened by the unstoppable Barbarians.
 Later in the fifth century Ravenna also succumbed, but was recaptured in 540 by the Byzantines under the emperor Justinian.
 From the sixth to the eighth centuries Ravenna flourished as a great centre of Byzantine (Eastern Orthodox) culture and religion.
-Its influence came not from the rest of Italy but from Constantinople (today's Istanbul).
-Today the humble-looking churches of Ravenna house the most spectacular Byzantine mosaics outside Istanbul.
+Its influence came not from the rest of Italy but from Constantinople (today's Istanbul); indeed the humble-looking churches of Ravenna house the most spectacular Byzantine mosaics outside of Istanbul (if you are a kean aficianado of mosaics, your Tour Leader can point you in the right direction for your free time, ie the Church of San Vitale and/or the Basilica of Sant Appollinare in Classe).

-We visit the spectacular mausoleum of Galla Placidia, a Roman princess who married a Barbarian chief.
-The walls, floor and ceiling of her tomb are completely covered in dazzling decoration.
+We'll have a walking tour of the charming streets of Medieval Ravenna, during which we visit the spectacular mausoleum of Galla Placidia, a Roman princess who married a Barbarian chief.
+The walls, floor, and ceiling of her tomb are completely covered in dazzling decoration.
 The Mausoleum of Theodoric, built in AD 520 to house the mortal remains of an enlightened ostrogothic ruler, has a dome cut from a single block of stone weighing almost 336 tonnes (300 tons)!
-Later we visit the Basilica of Sant Appollinare in Classe with its stunning mosaics, and also visit the Basilica di S. Vitale.
-Today we will also have a walking tour of the charming streets of Medieval Ravenna.

 Overnight in Ravenna.